-For RBB, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
-This has resulted in an Earnings ESP of -1.79%.
+For RBB, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +4.14%.

-So, this combination makes it difficult to conclusively predict that RBB will beat the consensus EPS estimate.
+So, this combination indicates that RBB will most likely beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?

 Analysts often consider to what extent a company has been able to match consensus estimates in the past while calculating their estimates for its future earnings.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.